madnuttah/unbound-docker/README.md

 This container image is based on Alpine Linux with focus on security, performance and a small image size.
 The unbound process runs in the context of a non-root user, is sealed with chroot and utilizes unprivileged ports (5335 tcp/udp).

-Unbound is configured as an DNSSEC validating DNS resolver, which directly queries DNS root servers utilizing zone transfers to build a "hyperlocal" setup as an upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.
+Unbound is configured as an DNSSEC validating DNS resolver, which directly queries DNS root servers utilizing zone transfers holding a local copy of the root zone to build a "hyperlocal" setup as an upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.
 However, even though the image is intended to run a "hyperlocal" setup, it does not neccessarily mean that it has to be used that way.
 You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements, especially if you'd rather like to use an upstream DNS server which provides DoT or DoH features.

 To provide always the latest versions, the following software components are self compiled in the build process and are not just installed: